Join us on an adventure in learning and stewardship for teens!

 The program provides a comprehensive, hands-on, museum experience for middle and high school students.
 Students learn about the nature of museums as places of education and entertainment and the many museum career opportunities available.
-A key feature of the program is the opportunity to work with volunteer adult mentors, museum scientists, and educators while learning about the importance of community volunteerism.
+A key feature of the program is the opportunity to work with volunteer adult mentors, Museum scientists, and educators while learning about the importance of community volunteerism.
 Junior Docents discover that they are part of a large number of students throughout the area who are interested in science and education as they are introduced to a wide variety of science and museum-related career possibilities.
-Our goal is that students leave the program with a wider appreciation for science and its related fields.
+Our goal is to have students gain with a wider appreciation for science and its related fields.

-- Training Dates: June 3rd - June 7th - All Junior Docents must attend.
+• Training Week: June 1st - June 5th - All Junior Docents must attend.

-- June 13th – August 2nd – Volunteering on the Museum Floor, special events and special projects including field learning!
+• June 1th – July 31st – Work on the Museum Floor, special events and special projects including field learning!

-The main requirements for a Junior Docent are the willingness to learn and commit to the program.
+The main qualification for being a Junior Docent includes the willingness to learn and commit to the program.
+As well,

 How to Apply: